DanVanAtta/git_tools/README.md

 # git_tools

-Shell helper scripts to make working with git easier
+Shell helper scripts to make working with git easier.

+## Installation

+- Clone this repository.
+- Add the cloned folder to your path

 ## Most Useful